Wright & Brown

 Filed Under: Work

-29th October 2017 By Karl Wright Leave a Comment
+29th October 2017 By Karl Wright

 PPRO Austria country profilePPRO is a London- and Munich-based fintech specialising in online payments.
-In February 2017, a panel of 18 venture-capitalist and finance industry experts named the company as ‘one to watch’.
+In February 2017, a panel of 18 venture-capitalists and finance industry experts named the company as ‘one to watch’.
 Wright & Brown has worked for PPRO for over a year.

 Our first job was to write the company’s regional payment reports for 2016.
 Simultaneously a lead-gen and a brand-awareness tool, these reports give payment professionals a country-by-country overview of the state of e-commerce, online payments, and general market conditions on each continent.